carson-jardine/Aetna-QA-challenge/README.md

 ## Helpful Information & Notes
 - I added the gem `figaro` in order to store my API key as an environment variable.
 However, I was not able to successfully implement it within the half-day timeframe.
 - Starting with the tests on line 94, I opted to use `assert_equal false, method_name(result)` instead of `refute method_name(result)` as I wanted the tests to pass only if the response was `false` instead of passing from either a `nil` or a `false` response.
 - For the last task(#7), I tested that the API could return all movies with the keyword `carson` that were released in 2020.
 There were more than I expected!
-I checked that the only type of result we were getting were `movies` from `2020` with the keyword `carson` in the title.
+I checked that the only type of results we were getting were `movies` from `2020` with the keyword `carson` in the title.

 ***
 ## Acknowledgements: